ros-mobile-robots/ros-mobile-robots.github.io/docs/hardware-setup.md

-## Prepare i2c Connection
+## Prepare I2C Connection

+The I2C connections are used for multiple components such as the motor driver and the oled display.
-The i2c connections will be used for the following components which is why we need to setup the i2c ports on the Raspberry Pi 4 B first.
+Therefore we need to setup the I2C ports on the Raspberry Pi 4 B first.

 To do so, we will use the tool `i2cdetect` which requires that we install a tool on Ubuntu called `i2c-tools`: